Yihgv/student/navigation/2blog.md

 ### Q64 - Cloud Computing
 **Critical Consideration**: Security to protect users' private data

-## What concepts you misunderstood:
+## What concepts I misunderstood:
- undecidable problem and analyze data...
+ Undecidable problem, internet context and analyze data...

 I will read the data more carefully, and practice with similar questions